leibniz-future-lab/SelfDistill-SER/README.md

 This is a Python and PyTorch code for the self-distillation framework in our paper:

 >Zhao Ren, Thanh Tam Nguyen, Yi Chang, and Björn W. Schuller.
-Fast yet effective speech emotion recognition with self-distillation.
-5 pages. https://arxiv.org/abs/2210.14636
+Fast yet effective speech emotion recognition with self-distillation. https://arxiv.org/abs/2210.14636

 ## Citation